Accessible Code Quality

 4. Parsing the group B pages with v.Nu (each page requires a separate call to v.Nu, and thus Java).

 Note that v.Nu requires Java in order to run.
-If this is a concern on your project, you may want to try using this Node based HTML validator instead (I have not used this yet, so your mileage may vary).
+If this is a concern for your project, you may want to try using this Node based HTML validator instead (I have not used it yet, so your mileage may vary).

 Using Axe-core and Pa11y CI for Accessibility Linting